generatorofthings/GORTNodes/README.md

-# CombineTextNode
+# wildcardtext

-CombineTextNode is a custom node for ComfyUI that allows you to combine multiple text inputs.
+wildcardtext is a custom node for ComfyUI that allows you to combine multiple text inputs.
 The node supports wildcards-

 ## Features
 - Three text boxes, useful for pony prompting.